klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§10.
 Judgment to include recovery against sureties.**

-The amount, if any, to be awarded to any party upon any bond filed in accordance with the provisions of this Rule, shall be claimed, ascertained, and granted under the same procedure as prescribed in §20 of Rule 57.
+The amount, if any, to be awarded to any party upon any bond filed in accordance with the provisions of this Rule, shall be claimed, ascertained, and granted under the same procedure as prescribed in Section 20 of Rule 57.

- <p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 61 SUPPORT *PENDENTE LITE </p> *
+<p style="text-align:center; font-size: 16px; font-weight: bold;"> RULE 61 SUPPORT <i>PENDENTE LITE</i> </p>

 **§1.
 Application.**